Table of Contents

 Get App ID and API Key

-You will be required to create an application credential before you can start developing applications using the EnableX platform.
-This application credential consists of an App ID and App Key.
-Please follow the following steps to obtain the required application credentials.
+You will be required to get an API Credential before you can start developing applications using the EnableX platform.
+This application credential consists of an App ID and App Key which are used as username and password respectively in HTTP Base Authentication Request Header of our Video Server API Call.

 - Register with EnableX